hammadali99/NFT-PriceBot/README.md

 # tokenpricebot

-Extract price of mentioned crypto coin or token and send it to a telebot
+Extract price of mentioned crypto coin or token and send it to a telebot using coin gecko api